openpracticelibrary/openpracticelibrary/src/pages/practice/new.md

   This practice will help you measure the degree of psychological safety in a team, and which aspects of psychological safety are strongest and weakest in the team, which provides you with the ability to identify opportunities for improvement.

   Regularly measuring psychological safety will provide a barometer for the psychological health of the team, and in itself raise psychological safety by facilitating explicit discussion about safety and culture.
+In the early stages of a team (for instance, in the "Forming" or "Storming" Tuckman stages), it may be useful to carry this exercise out as regularly as once every 1-2 weeks.
+In more mature team stages, once every 2-3 months may be more appropriate.
 whyDo: Before embarking on a journey to build a high performing team through psychological safety, it’s important to understand where the team are now.
 By measuring the degree of psychological safety felt by team members, we can more